shirish93/shirish93.github.io/_ideas/2024-03-14-bus-consolidation.md

 -   **Traffic congestion:** The sheer number of individual buses operating on similar routes significantly contributes to Kathmandu's traffic woes, leading to longer commutes, increased air pollution, and unnecessary fuel consumption.

--   **Inefficiency:** Redundant routes and underutilized buses create inefficiencies, straining school resources and failing to optimize transportation logistics.
+-   **Inefficiency:** Redundant routes and under-used buses create inefficiencies, straining school resources and failing to optimize transportation logistics.

 -   **Time constraints:** Lengthy commutes due to inefficient routes eat into valuable learning and family time for students.